Usually I sketch in watercolours and pencil, then work up

 contains sketchbook, pencils (3B-9B), oil and soft pastels,

-a hardback A4 with smooth but thick paper, heavy enough
+hardback A4 with smooth but thick paper, heavy enough to take

-to take a watercolour wash without cockling.
-Watercolours
+a watercolour wash without cockling.
+Watercolours are a mixture

-no wildlife sketching session would be complete without
+wildlife sketching session would be complete without a flask

-a flask of coffee and some emergency chocolate.
-It's amazing
+of coffee and some emergency chocolate.
+It's amazing how often

 |